Yann Mabella

-Yann Mabella (born 22 February 1996) is a professional footballer who plays for Racing FC Union Luxembourg as a forward.
-Born in France, he represents the Republic of the Congo national team.
+Yann Mabella (born 22 February 1996) is a professional footballer who plays as a forward for Malaysia Super League club Terengganu.
+Born in France, he represents Congo at international level.

-Career
+Club career

 Mabella made his senior debut with AS Nancy in the 1–1 draw with Tours on 27 February 2015, coming on as a substitute for Alexis Busin.

 On 31 January 2019, the last day of the 2018–19 winter transfer window, Mabella left Nancy to join Championnat National side Tours FC.

+On 11 July 2023, Mabella joined Waldhof Mannheim in the German 3.
+Liga.

 International career

 Mabella was born in France to Congolese parents, and was called up to the Congo U23s in 2015.
 He represented the senior Republic of the Congo national team in a friendly 1–0 win over Niger on 10 June 2021.